Introduction

 Tips for Hiring

-- Get Multiple Quotes: Obtain at least three quotes from different licensed electricians to compare prices and services.
+- Get Multiple Quotes: Always ask for at least three quotes from different electricians to compare prices and ensure you're getting a fair rate for the scope of work.